JayaCh/GetData_Project/codebook.md

    * tBodyAccJerkStdY
    * tBodyAccJerkStdZ

-The *time domain gyroscope* data.
-The measurements are made along X, Y and Z axes.
+The measurements of *time domain gyroscope* data are made along X, Y and Z axes.
 The tidy data set contains average of the mean (Mean) and standard deviation (Std), grouped by subject and activity.

 **BodyGyro**
    * tBodyGyroMeanX
    * tBodyGyroMeanY
    * tBodyGyroMeanZ